AlexanderPacheco/AlexanderPacheco/README.md

 <hr>

 ### Contact
-✉️  &nbsp;You can shoot me an email at alexixva@gmail.com or a call or message at +(502)3567-6161.
+✉️  &nbsp;You can shoot me an email at alexixva@gmail.com.
 It will be a pleasure to talk with you!.
 <hr>